Finger combing is one of the best things you can do for your natural hair.

-When you see a tangle in your hair the worst thing that you can do is to pull on it as that only causes it to get more tight until you eventually break the strand.
+When you see a tangle in your hair the worst thing that you can do is to pull on it as that only causes it to get tighter until you eventually break the strand.

 If you finger comb you have the opportunity to tease apart the tangles rather than just break them using a comb.

 The pain of having my natural hair combed as a child still haunts me today.
 It was the most painful thing that I had to endure every Sunday afternoon.

 Thankfully using the finger combing method we no longer have to deal with such things.

 Finger detangling is much more gentle on the scalp which is great news if you are tender headed.

 What Are Some Of The Cons Of Finger Combing?

 Finger combing can take up a lot of time.

 If you are the type of person that doesn’t have a lot of time to spend on your hair then perhaps this will not be the method for you.